 If you’re more of an Intel fan, EVGA’s Z390 FTW motherboard delivers performance and reliability while supporting the company’s Core 8th and 9th generation CPUs.
 Memory isn’t a limiting factor here either, as the board supports up to 64GB of high-speed RAM.
 We liked that the EVGA board is easy to install and includes everything you need to get started, including the required screws, SATA cables, and even an Nvidia SLI bridge for setting up multiple graphic card gaming.

 We were also happy to see that EVGA provided an array of USB ports, including six USB 2.0 ports and 5 USB 3.1 ports.
 We would have preferred the majority of the ports to be USB 3.0 or higher, but the quantity is sufficient.
 The one issue we have with the Z390 FTW is the reported lack of support from EVGA when problems occur, although thankfully, that doesn’t appear to be too often.
+This is the best Intel motherboard on our list.
 The EVGA is the best motherboard for i5 and i7 CPUs on our list.
+For another Intel motherboard option, take a look at Intel z390 Auroras.
 Choosing a motherboard is a lot harder than choosing the best printer paper, but it is worth the effort.

 How We Decided

 When selecting the best motherboards, we wanted to ensure that we set strict criteria, ensuring only the best options were presented to you, the reader.
 We began by examining the crucial elements of any motherboard, including the CPU compatibility, maximum supported memory, provided internal connections, and overall form-factor.
 We knew that each factor is as critical as the last, so we made sure that anything not meeting our standards was instantly removed from our list.